15 Top Hospitality Tech Companies in 2026 Transforming Hotels & Travel

 • Housekeeping coordination

-Why They Stand Out: Mews focuses on automation and user experience, reducing manual tasks and enabling hoteliers to focus on guest satisfaction rather than administrative work.
+Why they stand out: Mews focuses on automation and user experience, reducing manual tasks and giving hoteliers the ability to focus on guest satisfaction rather than administrative work.

 Revenue management has become a science in the hospitality industry.
 These tech hospitality companies specialize in optimizing pricing strategies, forecasting demand, and maximizing profitability through sophisticated algorithms and data analytics.

-These platforms provide actionable insights from real-world data, enabling hoteliers to make informed decisions.
+These platforms surface concrete insights from real-world data, giving hoteliers the numbers they need to make pricing decisions.
 Designed to drive revenue, these solutions help optimize pricing and maximize profitability for hospitality businesses.

 CompanyBest ForPrimary StrengthData Science ApproachPricing Model